chaseries/mew/docs/intro/functors-and-monads.md

 monadMap   : (a -> f b) -> f a -> f b
 ```

-The parameter `(a -> f b)` of `monadMap` is the only difference between it and `functorMap`, and it's what all the hand-wringing over monads is over.
-It turns out that there are some meaningful implications to that subtle change.
+The parameter `(a -> f b)` of `monadMap` is the only difference between it and `functorMap`, and it's what all the hand-wringing over monads is about.
+It turns out that there are some powerful implications hidden in that subtle change.
 One is that since you, the user, return a custom `f b`, you control not only the inner values, but also the structure of the data you're operating on.
-Let's revisit `Maybe`, in particular where `monadMap` receives a `Just a`:
+Let's revisit `Maybe`, in particular where each interface's version of the map function matches on a `Just a`:

 ```
-functorMapMaybe : (a -> b) -> Maybe a -> Maybe b
+functorMap : (a -> b) -> Maybe a -> Maybe b
-functorMapMaybe f Nothing  = Nothing functorMapMaybe f (Just a) = Just (f a) -- Pay attention here...
+functorMap f Nothing  = Nothing functorMap f (Just a) = Just (f a) -- Pay attention here...

-monadMapMaybe : (a -> Maybe a) -> Maybe a -> Maybe b
+monadMap : (a -> Maybe a) -> Maybe a -> Maybe b
-monadMapMaybe f Nothing  = Nothing monadMapMaybe f (Just a) = f a  -- ...and here.
+monadMap f Nothing  = Nothing
+monadMap f (Just a) = f a  -- ...and here.
 ```

-In the monadic version, the resulting `Maybe a` term is supplied by you via your function parameter `f`: `monadMapMaybe f (Just a) = f a`.
-In the functor version, it is embedded into the definition of the mapping function itself: `functorMapMaybe f (Just a) = Just (f a)`.
+In the functor version, the `Maybe a` term that is output is embedded into the definition of the mapping function itself.
+In the monadic version, the resulting `Maybe a` term is supplied by you, encoded as the output of the function you pass to map.

-You may or may not have noticed before that `functorMap` does not let you transform the structure of the term you're operating on.
-You could run a million `functorMap` applications over `Just a` and, while you may change it to `Just b`, you can never produce `Nothing`.
+You may or may not have noticed before that `functorMap myFunction` does not let you transform the structure of the term you're operating on.
+You could run a million `functorMap myFunction` applications over `Just a` and, while you may change it to `Just b`, you can never produce `Nothing`.
 It is a structure-preserving operation.

 But `monadMap` discards the structure entirely in each application, forcing you to resupply it.
 Thus the outer structure of any term that you chose to produce via `f` can depend on the inner value of the `Just a` that you're mapping over.
+You can change the whole kit and caboodle for any reason you want.
 Here's an example function:

 ```
 μ  exampleFunction v = if v < 10 then Nothing else Just v